sakotiya/Pewlett-Hackard-Analysi/README.md

 ## Employee Database Analysis

-Pewlett Hackard is a large company boasting several thousand employees.This analysis will help future-proof Pewlett Hackard by generating a list of all employees eligible for the retirement package.
+Pewlett Hackard is a large company boasting several thousand employees.
+This analysis will help future-proof Pewlett Hackard by generating a list of all employees eligible for the retirement package.
 The main aim of the analysis is to find the answers of following questions:
 Who will be retiring in the next few years?
 And how many positions will Pewlett Hackard need to fill.
 There are 6 tables from which we will extraxt the data and will create new tables and will find the answers of our questions.
-The six csvs are
+The six CSVs are
 * Departments
 * Employees
 * Salaries